YashAnand69/policy-rehearsal/README.md

 7. Use **Restore baseline settings**, then rerun: the local gate passes.
 Disable the production guard and rerun: its contract fails and the deny-to-human relaxation is flagged.
 8. **Export report** downloads the compared policies, fixtures, per-rule traces, and summary. **Get sample** gives you the JSON import format.

 No signup, API key, backend, or phone pairing is needed.
 No actions are executed.
-Imports stay in memory in your browser; refresh clears them.
+Imports stay in memory in your browser; refresh clears them...

 ## Run locally